sarbal/AuPairWise/README.md

 The columns should be labelled by their sample IDs.
 The expression dataset should be placed in the variable: ``` exprs ```

 #### b.
+Gene pairs
 Another crucial element are the stoichiometric pairs, known to be coexpressed.
 These pairs are located in the file ``` pairs.Rdata ```, labelled as ``` stoich.pairs ```.
 They can be modified, but the variable must contain two columns, whereby each row contains a pair of genes, labelled by their entrez gene IDs.